 "We have just over 8 percent of the UK's population and 1 percent of the EU's population," said Salmond.
 "But we have 90 percent of the UK's hydro capacity, 64 percent of the EU's oil reserves, 25 percent of the EU's offshore wind and tidal power potential, and 10 percent of its wave power potential.
 And we are 100 percent committed."

 But is Scotland committed to providing the education for the skilled workforce it will need to capitalize on this potential?
 Specifically: will an independent Scotland have the scientists and engineers to do the job?

 "Career pathway projections point to a shortage of trained individuals, which would leave a gap at all levels from technician to graduate," says Skills Development Scotland.

 The Scottish Funding Council (SFC) has increased university level funding for science, technology, engineering and math (STEM) subjects.

 "We are also seeing a focus of research and postgraduate study around science and industry challenges through Innovation Centers, which offer new and exciting opportunities for collaboration between Scotland's academic and business base," says Alastair Sim, director of Universities Scotland, the representative body of Scotland's 19 higher education institutions.

-on Scotland's A-Level (final year of secondary education) math and science results would suggest they have their work cut out for them.
+But the most recent report on Scotland's A-Level (final year of secondary education) math and science results would suggest they have their work cut out for them.

 Scotland has plenty of natural resources - but does it have the scientists and engineers to back it up?